btorpey/static/README.md

 # Static Analysis Helper Scripts
 A few scripts that can be helpful in the use and evaluation of C++ static analysis tools.

-A blog post describing the use of these scripts with cppcheck and clang can be found at [here](http://btorpey.github.io/blog/2016/04/07/mo-static/).
+A blog post describing the use of these scripts with cppcheck and clang can be found [here](http://btorpey.github.io/blog/2016/04/07/mo-static/).

 Script  | Description
 ------------- | -------------